-Component Standard Relevant Comments

-Systolic blood pressure A systolic blood pressure which is greater than 140mmHg must be referred for assessment.
+Component Standard Relevant Comments Systolic blood pressure A systolic blood pressure which is greater than 140mmHg must be referred for assessment.
 Treated hypertension may meet the standard if undertaking treatment (nil adverse side effects).
-A report from a treating

-Diastolic blood pressure doctor is required.
+A report from a treating A diastolic blood pressure that is greater than 90mmHg needs to be referred for assessment. doctor is required.